rajan21045/HTML/README.md

 ## HTML & CSS Fundamentals: College Learning Exercises
+This repo has all the practice stuff from my college HTML and CSS class.
+It’s full of simple projects and exercises that helped me get the hang of building web pages, styling them, and making them look good on any device.
+Perfect for anyone starting out with web development!

 ## Overview
 This repository contains the practice files and exercises from my college course on HTML and CSS.
 It covers the foundational concepts of web development,